 Golden Retrievers are in the large breed family and are just big, loving teddy bears.
 They want love and affection and just want to be close to you.
 Golden Retrievers just want love – love from you, love from other people, love from other animals, love from anywhere they can get it.

-This breed wants to be close to humans and enjoy a good play time, pat, or just being cuddled on the couch.
+This breed wants to be close to humans and enjoy a good playtime, pat, or just be cuddled on the couch.
 Wherever you are is where they want to be.
 They also enjoy being around other animals.
-This is a great breed for dog owners with other canines or cats in their home.
+This is a great breed for dog owners with other canines or cats in their homes.

 No matter what the Golden Retriever is doing, they’re good at it.